 The school, located down a narrow lane in an area of scraggly farmland and ramshackle shops, off a main road, was relatively poor.
 The headmaster and teachers reported that many families were struggling economically and tension at home was common as a result.
 Each child at this school was learning paper cutting, a local tradition, in hopes of spurring their skills and providing an artistic focus in life.

-It appeared to be working: a spirit of creativity, culture and even humor was everywhere; dozens of images of family festivities, self-portraits by the children, images from the natural world such as real or exoticized, carefully cut birds or animals, hung on the walls alongside illustrated histories of the craft and written comparisons of Chinese and overseas paper cutting.
+It appeared to be working: a spirit of creativity, culture and even humor was everywhere; dozens of images of family festivities, self-portraits by the children, Teachers must straddle a fine line between the needs of the children and the needs of the system images from the natural world such as real or exoticized, carefully cut birds or animals, hung on the walls alongside illustrated histories of the craft and written comparisons of Chinese and overseas paper cutting.
 The school principal believed strongly China must follow its own traditions to build its own creativity and a sign, "be a Chinese person with roots" hung prominently on a wall.